2 min read

 Before looking at what is wrong with these devices in general, let’s look at what Samsung got right with the Gear 2.

-- It looks better than any other smartwatch including other Samsung models and Sony’s ugly effort.
-That’s important, only the geekiest geek from geekville would be comfortable being seen in public with most smartwatches.
+• It looks better than any other smartwatch including other Samsung models and Sony’s ugly effort.
+That’s important.
+Only the geekiest geek from geekville would be comfortable being seen in public with most 2014 smartwatches.
+Perhaps they will get better.

 As smartwatches go, the Galaxy Gear 2 is the gold standard.
+Nobody does it better.
 In New Zealand the Galaxy Gear 2 sell for the thick end of $300.
 I’ve seen it on sale at $290.

 At the Guardian Arthur says smartwatches have failed to ignite because the technology isn’t ready yet.
 He also says we’ve yet to see a killer app.

 For me there’s a bigger problem.
-All the experience in recent years has shown there is an optimum size for a smartphone screen – that size is between 4.7 and five-inches.
+All the experience in recent years has shown there is an optimum size for a phone screen – that size is between 4.7 and five-inches.
 Smaller displays like the four-inch iPhone screen are useful, but bigger screens do a better job.
-In my book the 40mm screen on the Galaxy Gear 2 simply isn’t big enough to do much more than just deliver a few basics.
+The 40mm screen on the Galaxy Gear 2 simply isn’t big enough to do much more than just deliver a few basics.